Imperial Eagle genus of birds. Cemetery bird: description, habitat, food. Imperial Eagle (eagle) is a large bird of prey. Lifestyle, nutrition

 FLIGHTS

-With the onset of winter, most imperial eagles fly from Europe to Asia or North Africa, the Arabian Peninsula and the Middle East to Iran.
+With the onset of winter, most imperial eagles fly from Europe to Asia or North Africa, to the Arabian Peninsula and the Middle East to Iran.

-WHAT DOES IT FEED
+WHAT DOES IT EAT?

 • Pairs of Imperial Eagles annually repair their nests by adding new branches to them.
-The mass of the nest is constantly growing, and the branch on which it is attached does not always withstand this load, so it can break.
+The weight of the nest is constantly growing, and the branch on which it is attached does not always withstand this load, so it can break.

 • Several generations of imperial eagles can use one nest for several decades and even centuries.